spellner163/Blueprint-Assistant/Products/ALC_Strategy_and_PMF.md

 # ALC Strategy and Product-Market Fit

 ## What We Know
 - Zero churn in two years — every customer who purchased ALC has renewed.
 Genuine signal.
+Caveat - Very few customers
-- ALC has only ever been sold during or alongside a Migrator engagement.
-No standalone sales exist.
+- Almost all ALC sales have been during or alongside a Migrator engagement.
+Barely any standalone sales exist.
 - Post-migration, customers keep ALC to manage and understand their evolving PAD estate — legs exist outside migration, but the entry point has always been migration.
 - Most heavily used features: auto-documentation, structure diagrams, application analysis (migration-adjacent utility).
 - Least used features: opportunity analysis, testing, collaborative reviews (higher value, require more organizational maturity).